Who or what factor inspired you to choose to study pharmacy?

 What is your top tip for newly qualified pharmacists?

-Are you a member of the Royal Pharmaceutical Society (RPS)?
+Why should non-members join the Royal Pharmaceutical Society (RPS)?

 I joined the RPS two years ago and I felt supported and it’s an honour for me to be an advocate member and a moderator for the RPS public health network.
 I have also joined the Surrey LPF steering group and recently became an RPS foundation champion.
 My advice is to join the RPS.

 In your opinion who are the top 5 influential pharmacists in the UK right now?

 I don’t want to limit it to five, and a good example is that more than a 1,000 influencers on Twitter contributed to #pharmacy24 on the March 24, 2016 and there were over than 12 million Twitter impressions.